Updated on the 25th January 2022

 Let us know which pharmacy you intent to use as well as their email address when you order your drugs and we will email the prescription directly to the pharmacy.

-For the safety of our staff and our clients, we can not offer visits during the lockdown period.
+For the safety of our staff and our clients, we can not offer visits.

 We have a team of administrators processing insurance claims for our clients.
 They are working remotely currently and still trying their best to ensure quick turn-around for you to be refunded as quickly as possible.